What is open data?

-Blender Open Data BETA
+We believe that Blender Open Data should be:

 How does it work?

-If you would like to get in touch directly with a suggestion, write to firstname.lastname@example.org.
+If you would like to get in touch with a suggestion, write to firstname.lastname@example.org.
 Keep in mind that for technical support is always best to use the issue tracker on developer.blender.org.

-The project has been developed by the team at Blender: Brecht van Lommel, Dan MacGrath, Francesco Siddi, Markus Ritberger, Pablo Vazquez, Sybren Stüvel and Sergey Sharybin.
+The project has been developed by the team at Blender: Brecht van Lommel, Dan MacGrath, Francesco Siddi, Pablo Vazquez, Sybren Stüvel, Sergey Sharybin, Sem Mulder and Mike Newbon.
 This project was commissioned by Ton Roosendaal, chairman Blender Foundation.